Skip to content

 RTMP

 URI: It defines the GStreamer pipeline.
-It must include the element appsrc name=cvedia-rt as source.
+It must include the element appsrc name=cvedia-rt as a source.

 For more information please check Advanced IO with GStreamer